tsulis/Duino-Coin-ESP-Host-WebConfig/README.md

 1. This is very early release version, hiccups, ups and down are expected.
 2. There is no input validation in UI WebConfig.
 3. I dont use external services for saving credential, completely local on your device.
 4. I provide basic version, less pain in creating custom header, really.
+Easy to follow or modify (custom header and styling is not included in this repo).
+On success build, style will slightly different with attached screen.
 5. Yes, you can modify or add functionality as your need.
 6. There is no interrupt priority provided by manufacturers, it means sometimes reset button will fail.
 Press multiple time will solve this.

 # Usage:
 1. Once BootUp there will be new AP "DuinoMinerConfig", just connect to it.